UTNkar/documentation/content/ordsys/frontend/workflow.md

-+++
-title = "Example workflows"
-date =  2021-07-08
-LastModifierDisplayName = "Albin Antti" LastModifierEmail = "albin_antti@hotmail.com"
+---
+title: "Workflows"
-weight = 100
+weight: 100
-+++
+---

-Below is an example of how OrdSys can be used in two different scenarios, a Thursday's pub during normal circumstances, and in a pub tent during Covid-19 restrictions.
+OrdSys can adapt to various service scenarios, including a typical Thursday pub or a pub tent under Covid-19 restrictions.
+Below are examples of how the system functions in these different settings.

-## Normal workflow
+## Normal Workflow

-During a normal pub night, OrdSys would only be used to manage *food* orders, since beverage orders can be fulfilled immediately.
-Therefore, only the *bar view* and *kitchen view* will be in use.
+Traditionally, OrdSys is used to manage only *food* orders during a pub night, as beverages are typically served immediately.
+The active views in this scenario are the *bar* and *kitchen*.

-#### 1. Placing an order
+### 1. Placing an Order

-A customer approaches the bar and orders a beer and a hamburger.
-The bar staff hands the customer a table number sign and the beer, and proceeds to place an order for a hamburger to the given table number and send it through the system.
+At the bar, a customer orders a beer and a hamburger.
+The bar staff gives them a table number sign and the beer, then enters the hamburger order into OrdSys for the specified table number.
 The customer pays for the order before leaving the bar.

-#### 2. Receiving and handling an order
+### 2. Receiving and Handling an Order

-The kitchen staff sees the newly placed hamburger order on a laptop in the kitchen set to the kitchen view.
-Once the kitchen staff is ready to prepare the burger, they press the rightward-facing arrow on the order, moving it to the *in progress* column to inform the bar staff and to make sure no-one else in the kitchen starts working on the same order.
+In the kitchen, staff see the incoming hamburger order on a screen displaying the kitchen view.
+When ready to prepare the order, they move it to the *in progress* column, signaling to the bar staff and avoiding duplicate efforts in the kitchen.

-Should orders start to pile up, the kitchen staff can get an overview of how many items are waiting in the lower right portion of the screen.
-This is to ensure that they can tell the bar staff if they run out of a certain menu item.
+The kitchen view also shows a summary of pending items, allowing staff to inform the bar if an item runs out.

-#### 3. Fulfilling the order
+### 3. Fulfilling the Order

-Once the hamburger is ready, they press the rightward-facing arrow on the order again to move it into the *done* column.
-Someone from either the bar or kitchen staff then picks up the burger order and carries it to whichever customer has the provided table number.
-Once the hamburger has been given out, the staff take the table number sign back to the bar staff, who upon receiving the sign marks the order as *delivered* in the bar view, removing it from view.
+Once prepared, the kitchen staff move the burger to the *done* column.
+A staff member then delivers the burger to the customer's table using the table number sign.
+After delivery, the bar staff set the order as *delivered* in the bar view, removing it from the system.

-## Covid-19 workflow
+## Covid-19 Workflow

-During the Covid-19 pandemic, a lot of changes were made.
-One of the biggest changes this made to how pub events worked was that customers were no longer allowed to go to the bar and order food and drinks.
-Instead, the staff had to wait tables like at a normal restaurant, which required several new views to be added, as well as adding the option of ordering beverages as these could no longer be immediately fulfilled.
+The Covid-19 pandemic necessitated significant alterations to service, including tableside service by staff rather than customer visits to the bar.

-The below example is taken from how the TD reception had their pub nights in the TD reception tent every evening during the reception.
+Here's an example from the TD reception tent's pub nights:

-#### 1. Placing an order
+### 1. Placing an Order

-A waiter using a tablet in the waiter view walks to a table with a customer seated.
-The customer orders a hamburger and a beer, which the waiter enters into the tablet together with the customer's table number.
-This order is then split into two orders - one containing the beer and the other containing the burger (since they'll be handled by different staff).
-The customer does not yet pay.
+A waiter enters orders for a hamburger and a beer into a tablet within the waiter view, along with the table number.
+The system creates two separate orders to be handled by the kitchen and bar staff.
+The customer does not pay immediately.

-#### 2. Receiving and handling an order
+### 2. Receiving and Handling an Order

-The kitchen tent and the bar each have their own laptop, displaying the kitchen and tap view respectively (note that the bar view is for ordering, **not** fulfilling).
-Both the kitchen and the bar staff then start preparing the hamburger or beer in the same manner as the normal workflow example above.
-Since the tap can fulfil Once the items are ready, they move the respective order card into the *done* column.
+The kitchen and bar each have a laptop showing the kitchen and tap views, respectively.
+They prepare the orders as in the standard workflow.
+When ready, they move the orders to the *done* column.

-#### 3. Fulfilling the order
+#### 3. Fulfilling the Order
-During the event, another category of staff, *runners*, are monitoring the delivery view, where they can see all orders that are currently waiting, in progress or ready for pickup.
-When someone in the kitchen or tap view moves an order to the *done* column, it changes color and rises to the top of the delivery view.
-Once this happens, the runner walks to either the kitchen or the bar and picks up the respective order and mark it as *claimed* in the delivery view, to prevent other runners from trying to pick up the same order.

-They then make their way to the table number provided by the order and hand it to the customer who proceeds to make the payment.
-This means that for an order of one beverage and one food items, two separate payments are made, but it ensures orders can't be given to the wrong customers.
-If the order is a group order, payment is either taken from one individual or the whole table at the runners discretion.
-Once the payment is completed, the runner marks the order as *delivered* in the delivery view, which removes the order from all views.
+Once the kitchen staff completes the preparation of the hamburger, they update its status in OrdSys.
+They do this by clicking the rightward-facing arrow on the order within the kitchen view, which moves it to the *done* column.
+This action alerts the bar staff that the food item is ready for delivery.

+A staff member—either from the bar or kitchen—is assigned to deliver the completed orders to the customers.
+They locate the prepared hamburger, identify the correct table by matching the table number sign provided to the customer, and deliver the food directly to them.

+After the delivery is confirmed, the bar staff or the delivering staff member is responsible for updating the order status in OrdSys.
+They access the bar view, locate the corresponding order, and mark it as *delivered*.
+This final step removes the order from the system's active view, ensuring the order management process is kept up-to-date and avoiding any confusion over pending orders.
+This process ensures that customers receive their orders in a timely manner while maintaining an organized and smooth operation during the pub night.